lcmonteiro/tool-mergex/README.md

 ```
 [merge "mergex-arxml"]
-	name = A custom merge driver used to resolve conflicts in XML files
+	name = A custom merge driver used to resolve conflicts in arxml files
 	driver = mergex %A %O %B --type arxml
 [merge "mergex-xdm"]
-	name = A custom merge driver used to resolve conflicts in XML files
+	name = A custom merge driver used to resolve conflicts in xdm files
 	driver = mergex %A %O %B --type xdm
 ```